iarellano/iad-rest-client-maven-plugin/README.md

 [Go to Configuration parameters list](#Configuration)

 ### responseOutput
-Sets the file to persist the response body
+Sets the file to persist the response body.
+It is relative to pom.xml

 |                   |                      |
 | ----------------- | -------------------- |